Léon Hennique: Life

 Léon Hennique was born in Basse-Terre, Guadeloupe, the son of the naval infantry officer Agathon Hennique.
 He studied painting, but after the Franco-Prussian War of 1870 devoted himself to literature and became a naturalistic novelist and dramatist.
 He was a friend of Émile Zola, but broke with him over the Dreyfus Affair.

 Guy de Maupassant has dedicated the novel, "La Rempailleuse", to him.

 As a fellow testamentary and legatee with Alphonse Daudet and Edmond de Goncourt, he helped found the Académie Goncourt.
-He served as its president from 1907 to 1912.
+He served as its president from 1907 to 1912, when he resigned after casting the deciding vote to break a tie in a "tumultuous" contest between Julien Benda's L'Ordination and André Savignon's novel Les filles de la pluie (the winner).

 He contributed to Les Soirées de Médan (1880), with his L'Affaire du Grand 7.

 He was appointed as a knight of the Legion of Honor in 1895.
 He was later promoted as an officer in 1908, then a commander in 1932.
 With each promotion he received, he was decorated by a member of the Académie Goncourt: Alphonse Daudet on January 27, 1985, then Gustave Geoffroy on February 5, 1908, and finally Pol Neveux on March 7, 1932.

 His daughter was the symbolist poet Nicolette Hennique.